 I hope you enjoy this recipe!
 If you make it, please rate and comment below so others benefit from your experience.

 More Vegan Recipes with Plant-based Protein

-Vegan Lentil Loaf with Mushrooms, Walnuts and Quinoa
+Vegan Lentil Loaf (with Walnuts and Mushrooms)

 - ½ C onion , finely diced